mozilla/addons-server/docs/topics/development/logging.rst

 tree.
 It sets up sensible defaults, but you can twiddle with these settings:

 ``LOG_LEVEL``
-    This setting is required, and defaults to ``loggging.DEBUG``, which will let just about anything pass through.
+    This setting is required, and defaults to ``logging.DEBUG``, which will let just about anything pass through.
 To reconfigure, import logging in your settings file and pick a different level::